leixiaofeng-astar/eye_rasabot/data/nlu.md

 ## intent: conjunctivitis-condition-cornearefractive
 - What is conjunctivitis?
+- My eye pink
 - Why is my eye pink?
 - Why is my eye red?
+- why my eye pain and red
+- My eyes are always red on waking up with eye dirt
 - Why is my eye inflamed?
 - Why is my conjunctiva inflamed?
 - Is conjunctivitis an eye inflammation?